 The Humanist Community Center is located near downtown Mesa, Arizona.
 Back in the “old days,” the Humanists of Phoenix were a nomadic tribe, wandering from home to home, holding small gatherings and meetings of like-minded individuals.
 As the group continued to grow and personal homes became too small to contain our numbers, HSGP began holding meetings at various restaurants.

 But soon, even those became too small as the membership grew significantly under the leadership of President Susan Sackett.
 Through her vision for a permanent meeting place and with substantial financial help from HSGP member Hal Saferstein, in 2005 HSGP purchased an older home in Mesa that featured adobe walls.
-With Susan leading the renovation effort, a contractor along with the help of many HSGP members greatly enlarged the building.
+With Susan leading the renovation effort and Shelley Newman acting as project manager, a contractor along with the help of many HSGP members greatly enlarged the building.
 The end result includes a massive great hall to accommodate our still-growing membership for meetings and activities.
 Thanks to Susan’s vision and efforts we moved into our new home in 2010.

 That home is now the Humanist Community Center we know and love today.